Skip to Main Content

 How does the J-LOC Subsidy Program work?

-Here is the breakdown.
-J-LOC gives up to 50% subsidy on qualifying location expenditure in Japan for global shoots.
-Applications are managed through JVTA.
-Our line producers set up the application process and make sure shoots meet spending and activity criteria for maximum subsidy.
+J-LOC pays up to 50% in subsidy on qualifying location spend in Japan for global shoots, and JVTA handles the applications.
+Our line producers run the application and make sure your shoot meets the spending and activity rules, so you get the most subsidy.

 Why does visa processing take so long?

-Here is what that looks like on the ground.
-The Entertainment Visa (Type 4) needs a Certificate of Eligibility from regional immigration.
-This takes 3-4 months.
-Compensation must equal Japanese worker rates.
-Our line producers plan visa timelines into the shoot schedules and set up with immigration authorities from the earliest stages.
+The Entertainment Visa (Type 4) needs a Certificate of Eligibility from regional immigration, and that takes 3-4 months.
+Compensation must match Japanese worker rates.
+Our line producers build the visa timeline into the shoot schedule and work with immigration officials from the earliest stage.

 What are typical production costs in Japan?

-Here is how the picture comes together.
-Japanese crew rates are moderate within the Asian market, with Tokyo commanding the highest rates.
-The J-LOC subsidy of up to 50% significantly reduces effective costs.
-Our line producers give detailed budgets and review cost-effective alternatives outside major cities.
+Japanese crew rates sit in the mid-range for the Asian market, and Tokyo charges the highest rates.
+The J-LOC subsidy of up to 50% cuts your real costs by a lot.
+Our line producers draw up detailed budgets and look at lower-cost options outside the major cities.

 How do temple and shrine filming permits work?

-Here is what we have to work with.
-Many temples and shrines prohibit or limit commercial filming.
-Himeji Castle needs advance booking.
-Sacred areas often have photography limits.
-Our line producers set up with the Agency for Cultural Affairs and person temple management to secure permits where ready.
+Many temples and shrines ban or limit commercial filming, and Himeji Castle needs advance booking.
+Sacred areas often cap photography.
+Our line producers work with the Agency for Cultural Affairs and each temple's management to secure permits where they are open to it.

 What studio options are available?

-Here is the layout.
-Toho Studios gives 8 stages (Netflix leases Stages 7 and 10), Toei Kyoto has 11 stages including Japan's largest outdoor backlot, and Toei is investing in virtual production.
-Our line producers recommend the right facility and negotiate competitive stage rates.
+Toho Studios offers 8 stages, with Netflix leasing Stages 7 and 10.
+Toei Kyoto has 11 stages plus Japan's largest outdoor backlot, and Toei is putting money into virtual production.
+Our line producers suggest the right venue and negotiate fair stage rates.

 Can you manage productions across multiple Japanese regions?

-Here is how the work shapes up.
-Yes, our line producers set up shoots spanning Tokyo, Kyoto, Osaka, Hokkaido, Okinawa, and regional locations.
-Japan's efficient rail network simplifies logistics, and regional film commissions give local support.
-Different regions give distinct visual environments within compact travel distances.
+Yes.
+Our line producers run shoots that span Tokyo, Kyoto, Osaka, Hokkaido, Okinawa, and regional sites.
+Japan's fast rail network makes logistics easier, and regional film commissions give local support.
+Each region offers its own look within short travel distances.

 ACT 04 — On Set